djene-mengistu/Machine-Vision-and-Anomaly-Detection-Papers/README.md

 > *A curated collection of state-of-the-art deep learning papers for industrial machine vision and anomaly detection*

+**🔄 This repository is actively maintained — new papers added weekly.**
 ---

 ## 📚 Table of Contents